astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

 The function net\_arg\_scope is defined to share some attributes between layers.
-It is very useful in the cases which some attributes like 'SAME' padding(which is zero-padding in essense) are joint between different layer.
+It is very useful in the cases which some attributes like 'SAME' padding (which is zero-padding in essence) are joint between different layer.
 It basically does the sharing variable with some pre-definitions.
-Basically it enables us to specify different operations and/or a set of arguments to be passed to any of the defined operations in the arg\_scope.
-So for this specific case the argument **tf.contrib.layers.conv2d** is defined and so all the convolutional layers default parameters(which are ser by the arg\_scope) are as defined in the arg\_scope.
+Basically, it enables us to specify different operations and/or a set of arguments to be passed to any of the defined operations in the arg\_scope.
+So for this specific case the argument **tf.contrib.layers.conv2d** is defined and so all the convolutional layers default parameters (which are set by the arg\_scope) are as defined in the arg\_scope.
 The is more work to use this useful arg\_scope operation and it will be explained in the general TensorFlow implementation details later on in this tutorial.
 It is worth noting